sid115/nix-core/docs/introduction-to-nix/derivations.md

 Let's break this down:

-- `stdenv`, `lib`: This derivation is a function that expects `stdenv` (standard environment, providing common build tools and phases) and `lib` (Nixpkgs utility functions, covered later) as arguments.
-These will be automatically resolved from Nixpkgs.
+- `stdenv`: This derivation is a function that expects `stdenv` (standard environment, providing common build tools and phases) as an argument.
+It will be automatically resolved from Nixpkgs.
 - `stdenv.mkDerivation`: This is the core function to create a derivation.
 It sets up a standard build environment and provides a set of common build phases.
 - `pname`, `version`: Standard metadata for the package.
 - `src = ./.;`: This tells Nix to copy all files from the current directory into the build sandbox.